Malola2015/planningCourse/assignments/AdvancedModelling.md

 * Implement and run temporal models.

 ## Exercises
 This practical assignment consists of 4 exercises.
 Each domain should be in a separate folder and should contain the domain file and the problem files.
-Upload to Blackboard in a .zip all the exercises before the deadline.
-Each **delayed week**, will be penalised by **0.25**.
  -  Exercise 1: Airport.md
  -  Exercise 2: PlanetaryExploration.md
  -  Exercise 3: Building.md